BinaryAnalysisPlatform/binaryanalysisplatform.github.io/_drafts/bap-byteweight.md

 ByteWeight consists of three commands: `update`, `symbols`, and `find`.

-`bap-byteweight update` is to download and install latest signatures from BAP platform.
+BAP provides trained signatures for binaries in x86, x86-64 and arm which user can utilize directly without training by themselves.
+To obtain these signatures, user can use the `bap-byteweight update` command, which is to download and install the latest signatures from BAP platform.
 For unstripped binaries, one can get symbol information through symbol table by running:

 `bap-byteweight symbols [test_bin]`